gpauloski/bibtex-formatter/README.md

 An opinionated bibtex parser and formatter written in Rust.

 > [!WARNING]
-> This is still being tested and has some known limitations (see below).
+> While I strive to write perfect code :), there might be edge cases
-> Be careful to not overwrite your source bibtex.
+> so be careful to not overwrite your source bibtex.

 > [!TIP]
 > Please open an issue if you find an edge case or bug!